jfphilippe/goconfig/README.md

 # Package goconfig

-implements a configuration reader that can read valeurs form :
+implements a configuration reader that can read values form :

 - json files
 - txt files